ilante/exercises_python_lpthw/README.md

 # exercises_python_lpthw

-Contains all exercizes from lpthw.
+Contains all exercises from lpthw.
 Nothing special.